Yijunmaverick/UniversalStyleTransfer/README.md

 ## Spatial control

 Often times, the one-click global transfer still does not meet requirements from professinal users (e.g., artists).
-Users prefer to transfer different styles to different regions in the content image.
+Users prefer to transfer different styles to different regions in the content image, i.e., spatial control.
 We provide an example of transferring two styles to the foreground and background respectively, i.e., Style I for foreground (mask=1), Style II for background (mask=0), provided a binary mask.

 ```
 th test_wct_mask.lua -content YourConentPath -style YourStylePath1,YourStylePath2 -mask YourBinaryMaskPath